This blog gathers together resources relating to Irish philosophy from around the net. It is edited by C. M. Barry.

 As Thomas Duddy points out in his History of Irish Thought, an imperially nationalistic definition of “Irish” is not possible.
 Any definition has to be inclusive, reflecting the “conflicting vocabularies and shattered frameworks, sporadically and irregularly exploited by gifted individuals” (xii).
 Even Eriugena did his work abroad, in the court of Charles the Bald.
 The history of Irish philosophy has been peripatetic ever since.

-Finally, about the logo: why a fish?
+The Logo: why a fish?

 The salmon was a symbol of wisdom and knowledge in Irish myth.
 The Fiannaidheacht (Fenian cycle of stories) include a tale where Fionn mac Cumhaill (anglicised to Finn McCool) was set by his master, the druid Finnegas to catch the salmon of knowledge who lived in a pool on the Boyne.
 Whoever ate the salmon would gain all the world’s knowledge.
 Finn caught the fish and was set to cook it for his master.
 However Finn burned his thumb on the fish and instinctively put the thumb into his mouth, swallowing a tiny piece of fish, and gaining the knowledge.